December 30, 2018

 Cardiac surgery is the youngest allied surgical branch.
 Recently many new and important reports about advances in cardiac surgery have been reported.
-The new minimally invasive cardiac surgeries and ventricular
+The new minimally invasive cardiac surgeries and ventricular remodeling surgical therapeutics for congenital heart disease, coronary artery diseases, valvular disease, and atrial fibrillation, have been introduced in this review.

 According to the recent report and our experience: –